The complete guide to usability testing

 Product tip ✨

-Maze makes it easy to create usability tests, build sequences of tasks around them, and write questions for users to answer— before, during and after the test.
+Maze makes it easy to create usability tests, build sequences of tasks around them, and write questions for users to answer— before, during, and after the test.
+Create your first test for free.

 The type of questions you should ask are generally similar regardless of your testing process.
 But there are a few things you should be aware of depending on the approach you choose.